OpenAPI data

 API users

-Nozomi Networks recommends the practice of creating a user specifically for the purpose of OpenAPI access.
+Nozomi Networks recommends that you create a user specifically for the purpose of OpenAPI access.
 This provides a straightforward demarcation of responsibilities for auditing and tracing.

 Best Practice: Create a user specifically to access OpenAPI.